apache/incubator-hugegraph/APACHE_PROPOSAL.md

 HugeGraph is to provide an large-scale graph database, in the scenario of 100+ billion data which achieves availability and balance between performance and cost, and has complete HTAP capabilities in an internal system.

+We believe that bringing HugeGraph into Apache Software Foundation could advance the development of a stronger and more diverse open source community.

 ### Background

 Graph databases are good at dealing with relational analysis, but relational databases are generally at a disadvantage due to slow join performance, especially in the case of large-scale graph with multiple dimensions and deep association relationships.
-HugeGraph was born in Baidu, the dominant search engine company in China, used to solve the large-scale graph analysis requirements of anti-fraud and protection from black market attacks.
+HugeGraph was born at Baidu, the dominant search engine company in China, used to solve the large-scale graph analysis requirements of anti-fraud and protection from black market attacks.

 ### Rationale